qbap/a7-ios7-downgrader/README.md

    ### Unsupported version/OS
    The script only officially works on macOS 10.13 up to 10.15 (High Sierra to Catalina) due to some limitations on the developer's end.
 You have to install one of those versions to use the script.
 Please do not ask us about this.

-Linux support is not planned either, do not ask about this.
+Linux support is not planned either, do not ask about this either.

-## Contact

-if you need to reach me for any reason, you can msg me on telegram at [wilm271](https://t.me/wilm271)

-use this option if you need to contact me for issues with this script

-do not abuse this option of being able to contact me, or i will take it away
+   ### Unable to connect to WiFi networks, incorrect password.
+   This is caused by an issue that's *impossible* to fix.
+You need to connect to an open WiFi network

+   You can create one using the Internet Sharing feature on macOS or [linux-wifi-hotspot](https://github.com/lakinduakash/linux-wifi-hotspot) on, you guessed it, Linux if you prefer using another computer for it.

+   ### No apps on the Home Screen (iOS 8.0)
+   This is a weird issue with older versions, the workaround is easy, however.

+   After the first unlock after setup, when the apps are absent, open the Control Center (swipe up) and press the calculator icon.
+Once open, you can exit out of Calculator.
+This should fix the icons.

+   ### Cydia isn't there (on iPads)
+   iPads have issues with uicache with this script.
+To open Cydia, enter `cydia://` in the address bar.

 ## iOS 9.3 Support